GalaxyVerseV2/GalaxyVerse-/README.md

 ## Additional info

-If you would like to and please star this project to show that we are doing good on this project and give us a good reputation
+If you would like to and please star this project to show that we are doing good on this project and give us a good reputation.
+Also this is a remake of the orignal I just had a bunch of issues with it so thats why I dont touch it :P